nathanqueme/All-in-One-Entreprise-Platform/README.md

 # Open Source Business Platform

-*At 18, after graduating from high school and before starting university, I dedicated a year to building a fully functional platform.*
+*At 18, after graduating from high school and before starting university, I dedicated a year to building a fully functional platform called AtSight.*

 This platform empowers businesses to share information internally with customers while:
 - retaining data ownership